 ALARM LEVEL TWO – This alarm shall indicate that one of the sensors has detected a refrigerant concentration that is approaching dangerous levels in the area being monitored.
 This alarm shall be set to 25% below the maximum calculated refrigerant level specified in ANSI/ASHRAE 15-1994 and ASHRAE 34-1992.
 This alarm will be displayed on the monitor interface, and will indicate which of the sensors has caused the alarm, and the highest concentration in PPM.
 This event will also activate the beacon and audible alarm mounted on the refrigerant monitoring enclosure.
 This alarm will also be sent to the BAS through the digital output of the relay.
 In this mode the audible alarm can be silenced, but the beacon shall remain active until the fault is cleared

 ALARM LEVEL THREE – This alarm shall be set at the maximum calculated refrigerant level specified in ANSI/ASHRAE 15-1994 and ASHRAE 34-1992 whichever is the lowest concentration.
 The refrigerant monitor interface will display which sensor has caused the alarm, and the associated concentration in PPM.
 This event will also activate the beacon and audible alarm mounted on the refrigerant monitoring enclosure.
 If the audible alarm had been silenced by an earlier alarm, the activation of this level three alarm will cause the audible alarm to be activated again.
 The relay in the refrigerant monitoring panel shall activate the space ventilation system, and will disable all combustion or flame-producing equipment via hardwired control interlocks.
-In addition, this event and will de-energize the energy source for any hot surface (850F or 454C) located in the space.
+In addition, this event and will de-energize the energy source for any hot surface (850F) located in the space.
 Interlocks must also be provided to close any normally open doors or openings to the space for proper ventilation and isolation during this alarm condition.
 This alarm level will also signal the BAS through the digital output through the same relay.
 In this mode, the audible alarm can be silenced, but the beacon shall remain active until the fault is cleared.

 All alarm conditions shall be report to the BAS system as follows: